Order of Friars Minor Capuchin

-The Order of Friars Minor Capuchin (Ordo Fratrum Minorum Capuccinorum; postnominal abbr.
+The Order of Friars Minor Capuchin (/ˈkæpət͡ʃɪn/ KA-pə-chin; Ordo Fratrum Minorum Capuccinorum; postnominal abbr.
 OFMCap) is a religious order of Franciscan friars within the Catholic Church, one of three "First Orders" that reformed from the Franciscan Friars Minor Observant (OFMObs, now OFM), the other being the Conventuals (OFMConv).
-Franciscans reformed as Capuchins in 1525 with the purpose of regaining the original Habit (tunic) of St. Francis of Assisi and also for returning to a stricter observance of the rule established by Francis of Assisi in 1209.
+Franciscans reformed as Capuchins in 1525 with the purpose of regaining the original Habit (tunic) of St. Francis of Assisi and also for returning to a stricter observance of the rule established by Francis in 1209.